CLAIRE-Labo/python-ml-research-template/README.md

 You can also give your GitHub repo another name format if you prefer, but for the template, you will have to pick a `PROJECT_NAME` as well.
 It's useful to commit after some checkpoints to be able to go back if you make a mistake.
+Some instructions will send you to different READMEs in the template that will compile nicely together in the end.
+Remember to get back to this root one after finishing each step.

 1. Clone the repo with destination `PROJECT_NAME`.
     - If you plan to develop on your local computer, clone it there.